tyko-everest/os/README.md

 # OS Project
 ***
-Long term to make an desktop, cli, OS from scratch Using NASM and C currently
+Long term to make an desktop, cli, OS from scratch.
+Using NASM and C currently